nim65s/nimopidy/README.md

 ## Later

 - django-knocker (desktop notifications)
-- don't play twice the same (similar) song a day (can apply only to randomly added ones or not)
 - Timing / kara / performous
 - votes
 - whitelist / blacklist / modération
-- playlists tools:
-    - add a song to a playlist
-    - diff two playlists
-    - remove duplicates
 - find similar songs
     - same artist / name
     - covers